ksandom/mass/readme.md

 * There are `# TODO`'s floating around in the code.
 There are going to be a few which I'll reserve for me.
 Typically I only do this if I've planned something else based on how that thing gets done.

 The bottom line is, I wrote this tool because it's useful to me.
 If it's useful to you and you have something to contribute, it would be lovely for you to put it forward.

+To submit it, create a pull request to the development branch.
+Make sure to include in the description
+* What you are trying to achieve.
+* Any relevant information that can help me test before and after that your code does what you are trying to achieve.

 # History
 I've written a version of this tool at every company I've worked at since 2007 and it's always been a big hit.
 In each case it was very specific to the architecture of the given place, so it wasn't very portable.